M.J. Curriculum Sustainable International Development Law

 Profile A

-To start own non-governmental/non-profit organization and/or secure employment with international organization, NGO or aid agency.
+Professional Goal: To start your own non-governmental/non-profit organization and/or secure employment with an international organization, NGO or aid agency.

 Sample Curriculum